Category Archives: Derin Attwood

 The Waiting Game by Derin Attwood

-The invitation lay on the table, opened, despite being addressed to me.
-For dinner tonight.
 Definitely no!
 Other dinners with Anne and Bill were tedious, bitchy and back stabbing.
 I don’t want that.
-Anyway, any invitation this late in the … Continue reading
+Anyway, any invitation this late in the day requires a phone call.

 2 Comments